leosouzadias/KnoxSSO-and-Ipsilon/README.md

 # Configuring Apache Knox SSO with Ipsilon using SAML2
-This tutorial will provide the steps to install, configure and integrate Ipsilon with Knox SSO, using SAML2.
+This tutorial will provide the steps to configure and integrate Ipsilon with Knox SSO, using SAML2.

 Knox Server will be a Service Provides of Ipsilon.